-SCC student Eric Hennig got his start in acting in the fourth grade as the butler in “Annie” and at that point he was hooked.
+SCC alum Eric Hennig got his start in acting in the fourth grade as the butler in “Annie” and at that point he was hooked.
 “I’ve wanted to be an actor for as long as I can remember,” he said.

 He auditioned for SCC’s Young People’s Theatre (YPT) in the seventh grade after learning about it from his older sister.
 He was disappointed to not make the cut, but that didn’t stop him from trying again.